 The Tudor Black Bay Fifty-Eight Blue has a 39mm case that’s crafted from polished stainless steel.
-It has a wide sea blue bezel with silver-white dive markings.
-This bezel is decorative and doesn’t rotate, but it does give the watch a larger wrist presence than its diameter alone would indicate.
+It has a wide sea blue bezel with white dive markings, tt of course rotates for timing the dive.
 The watch is powered by an in-house MT5402 movement.
 This is a COSC-certified, self-winding movement with a power reserve of 70 hours.

 The sapphire crystal is scratch-resistant, and has a tall domed shape.
 This creates a distorted ring at the edge of the dial when you view it from a shallow angle.
 At 3 o’clock, you’ll find a steel screw-down town with an embossed Tudor logo on the end.
 As long as the crown is secure, the case is waterproof to 200 meters.
 The watch includes a riveted steel bracelet, with polished side plates and brushed facing.

 The dial is blue to match the bezel, and is very minimalist, with no date window or other complications.
 Around the outside is a secondary index with tiny hashes at the minute marks and thicker hashes at the five-minute positions.
 Inside of this is the primary index, which consists of a series of large lume circles at the five-minute positions, with lume bars at 3, 6, and 9 o’clock and a downward-pointing arrow at 12 o’clock.